 First-time offenders

-To sum it up, the perfect circumstances for winning a DUI case (or, at least, lowering the severity of the punishment) are:
+To sum it up, the perfect circumstances for winning a DUI case (or at least lowering the severity of the punishment) are:

 - Young age;